CHAPTERS 27-29

 He felt reduced to a whipped terrier as he stood before Benson’s desk, waiting to be spoken to.

-“Your experiment was a success, then—as expected?”
+“The procedure was a success, then—as expected?”
 Benson said.
 “She woke up?
 She spoke to you?”

 “Yes,” James said, vacantly.
 “But I’ll need to monitor her.”